 Adding Synchronicity™ Full-Spectrum Hemp Oil to Your Daily Routine

 It’s easy to add Synchronicity™ Full-Spectrum, Whole-Plant Hemp Oil to your daily routine.
 If you feel comfortable using a simple, no-fuss product, consider the convenience of our Full-Spectrum Hemp Oil Capsules.
-Available in 25 mg and 50 mg strengths, capsules are discreet and easy to use.
+Available in 25 mg and 50 mg strengths, CBD pills are discreet and easy to use.
 Plus, you’ll never have to worry about getting the right serving size.
 If you find product versatility more appealing, you may prefer using one of our Full-Spectrum, Whole-Plant Hemp Oil Tinctures.

 You can use your Hemp Oil tincture to add phytocannabinoids to your morning coffee or your favorite recipes.
 In addition, you can also create DIY Hemp Oil topicals by adding our tinctures to your favorite cream or lotion.
 While each of these methods delivers the therapeutic potential of phytocannabinoids to the requisite receptors in your body, many Hemp Oil users find the sublingual method delivers the fastest results.